snyderjo/Neural-Network-Tutorial/index.md

 This was among my initial projects in python and git.

-Several years later, I added the code necessary to make it a module and provided a virtual envitonment (along with a handful of necessary updates).
+Several years later, I added the code necessary to make it a module and provided a virtual environment (along with a handful of necessary updates).